wboykinm/billmorris.io/blog/content/posts/2022-05-07_hadrian/index.md

 ![6](images/6.jpg)

 ### Settlingstones
-I think it's probably not actually hot, but it sure feels exposed and raw.
-It's entirely possible that I will have acquired that rarest of conditions, an English sunburn, by the end of the day.
+I think it's probably not a _hot_ day, but it sure feels exposed and raw.
+It's entirely possible that I will have acquired that rarest of conditions - an English sunburn - by the end of the day.
 But the end of the day looks to be fairly close.
 I can see my bed and breakfast off in the distance, maybe a mile away.

 ### Carraw
 I'm too early!
 But it's fine.
 I'm not going to screw around with the remainder of today; I'm going to rest.
 After I get to check in, that is.
 In the meantime, I'm hanging with the chickens in the garden.

 _[Later]_

+The innkeeper was apologetic that there was no dinner available, but she had a concert to attend in the evening: her daughter was singing in a choir at Hexham abbey.
+Her young son ran through the house kicking his soccer ball, and when I asked, he informed me that he was no Newcastle fan, but held with Blackburn.

 Now checked in, my feet feel very grateful.
-I had enough food to make a dinner of it, and an excellent cup of tea to go along with it.
+I had enough pack food to make a dinner of it, and a cup of tea to go along.
 These hot showers at the ends of long days on the trail are an excellent reminder that I'm not so young anymore.
 I don't think luxury becomes me generally, but I do think that this type of accommodation is a worlds-better way to rest while backpacking than rolling out a sleeping bag in a lean-to.

 The old rhythms of unpacking and packing again are resurfacing.
 The simple, necessary tasks and the ones that quickly become unnecessary.
 I look forward to tomorrow morning, with tracks already laid.
 Fill water, pack clean clothes, brush teeth, move out.
 It gets easier with repetition, with only slight variation by location.

-The innkeeper was apologetic that there was no dinner available, but she had a concert to attend in the evening: her daughter was singing in a choir at Hexham abbey.
-Her young son ran through the house kicking his soccer ball, then informed me that he was no Newcastle fan, but held with Blackburn.

 I slept hard.